 This Shared Learning example describes how the charity Alive has developed its innovative activity sessions for older people living in care.
 It explains how we have created a range of session types and their content.
 We show how our approach enables older people, and people living with dementia in particular, to shape the content and direction of sessions so that they are meaningful and interesting.

 We describe how we model good practice as set out by NICE and how carers who participate in sessions can use them for professional development.
 We also describe how we are improving the way we monitor and evaluate our work.

-Our example demonstrates how we use Quality Statement 4 in NICE QS30 (People with dementia are enabled, with the involvement of their carers, to take part in leisure activities during their day based on individual interest and choice).
-The rest of QS30 and also QS50 (Mental wellbeing of older people in care homes) are also of direct relevance.
+Our example demonstrates how we use Quality Statement 5 in NICE QS184 (People with dementia are supported to choose from a range of activities to promote wellbeing that are tailored to their preferences.).
+The rest of QS184 and also QS50 (Mental wellbeing of older people in care homes) are also of direct relevance.

 Aims and objectives

 Alive is a charity dedicated to improving the quality of life of older people in residential care (or otherwise isolated in the community) through meaningful activity which meets their social, emotional and intellectual needs.
 This shared learning example describes our aim to improve the wellbeing of older people, particularly those living with dementia, by providing stimulating activity sessions in their care homes and day centres.

 - To increase opportunities for older people living in care, particularly those living with dementia, to take part in leisure activities that are meaningful to them.

 - To design and deliver a wide range of activity sessions for care homes and day care centres that allow older people, regardless of their cognitive ability, to participate actively in leisure activities based on their own individual interests and guided by their choices.